 To be filled with the knowledge of His will requires that kind of Bible study that says, "Jesus, what would You have me to do?"
 Then the will of God is set into you.
 There are people who in very important questions of their lives do not know the will of God.
-They have not been filled with the knowledge of His will in all wisdom spiritual understanding.
-When you take Christ like that you do not discuss things with the flesh any more.
+They have not been filled with the knowledge of His will in all wisdom spiritual understanding. and When you take Christ like that you do not discuss things with the flesh any more.
 You have crucified the flesh with the affections and lusts.
-You may be tempted but that thing is set-You are filled with the knowledge of His will in all wisdom and spiritual understandwill is heaven.
-His will is more wonderful than the Garden of Eden; His will is a place of fellowship and glory.
+You may be tempted but that thing is settled.
+You are filled with the knowledge of His will in all wisdom and spiritual understanding.

 "They that love Me and seek Me early shall find me."
 Isn't this wonderful, that we can be filled with the knowledge of the will of our heavenly Father in all wisdom and spiritual understanding?
-To be filled with His
+To be filled with His will is heaven.
+His will is more wonderful than the Garden of Eden; His will is a place of fellowship and glory.